cbuescher/elasticsearch/README.md

     * es-perf-nightly-group-2
     * es-perf-nightly-group-3
   * To help differentiate between machines, I changed the name from `%hostname-%spawn` to `night-rally-5-%spawn`, as I think the SSH alias is clearer than the hostname.
+2. Install the Elastic Vault Plugin (copy hooks/environment from https://github.com/elastic/vault-buildkite-plugin to /etc/buildkite-agent/hooks/environment)
-2. Start the Buildkite agent and check that it shows up in https://buildkite.com/organizations/elastic/agents?q=night-rally
+3. Start the Buildkite agent and check that it shows up in https://buildkite.com/organizations/elastic/agents?q=night-rally
-3. Configure sudo to allow the buildkite-agent to impersonate Jenkins.
+4. Configure sudo to allow the buildkite-agent to impersonate Jenkins.
   * Add the following file under `/etc/sudoers.d/buildkite-agent_user`:
         ```
         Defaults:buildkite-agent !requiretty